 Should I consolidate my student loans?

-The answer to that question depends on several factors, including whether you want to simplify your payments or save money with refinancing.
+The answer to this question depends on several factors, including whether you want to simplify your payments or save money with refinancing.
 Compare the pros and cons of consolidating student loans or refinancing them to choose the best path for you and your finances.

 Interested in refinancing student loans?Here are the top 6 lenders of 2018!